Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources

-We apply the polaron transformation to $H$, defined through $H_P=\mathcal{U}H\mathcal{U}^{\dagger}$, with $\mathcal{U} = \outter{0} + \outter{X}B_{+}$, where $B_\pm = \exp\left(\pm\sum_k g_k(b_k^\dagger - b_k)/\nu_k\right)$, which allows us to derive a master equation that is non-perturbative in the electron-phonon coupling strength~\cite{nazir2015modellings}.
-The transformed Hamiltonian reads $H_P=\tilde\omega_X \ket{X}\bra{X} + H_{IP} + H_E$ with
+We apply the polaron transformation to $H$, defined through $H_P=\mathcal{U}H\mathcal{U}^{\dagger}$, with $\mathcal{U} = \outter{0} + \outter{X}B_{+}$, where $B_\pm = \exp\left(\pm\sum_k g_k(b_k^\dagger - b_k)/\nu_k\right)$, which allows us to derive a master equation that is non-perturbative in the electron-phonon coupling strength~\cite{nazir2015modelling}.
+The transformed Hamiltonian reads $H_P=\hbar\tilde\omega_X \ket{X}\bra{X} + H_{IP} + H_E^{EM}+H_E^{PH}$ with

-where $\tilde\omega_X = \omega_X + \sum_k g_k^2/\nu_k$, and we note the presence of phonon displacement operators in this exciton--photon coupling term.
+and $\tilde\omega_X = \omega_X + \sum_k g_k^2/\nu_k$, and we note the presence of phonon displacement operators in this exciton--photon coupling term.
 Physically, these operators lead to a displacement of the phonon lattice as discussed in the main text.

-We now derive a Born--Markov master equation in the polaron frame, treating $H_I$ to second order and assuming the electromagnetic environments remain in the vacuum state.
-After moving into a rotating frame this becomes~\cite{breuer2007theorys}
+We now derive a Born--Markov master equation in the polaron frame, treating $H_{IP}$ to second order and assuming the electromagnetic environments remain in the vacuum state.
+After moving into a rotating frame this becomes~\cite{breuer2007theory}

-where $\rho_S(t)$ denotes the QD density operator, $\mathcal{L}_A[\rho]=A\rho A^{\dagger}-(1/2)(A^{\dagger}A\rho + \rho A^{\dagger}A)$, the total emission rate is $\Gamma_{\mathrm{tot}} = \Gamma_O + \Gamma_D$, and we have introduced a phenomenological dephasing rate $\gamma$ to capture broadening of the zero-phonon-line not caused by phonons.
+where $\rho(t)$ denotes the QD density operator, $\mathcal{L}_A[\rho]=A\rho A^{\dagger}-(1/2)(A^{\dagger}A\rho + \rho A^{\dagger}A)$, the total emission rate is $\Gamma_{\mathrm{tot}} = \Gamma_O + \Gamma_D$, and we have introduced a phenomenological dephasing rate $\gamma$ to capture broadening of the zero-phonon-line not caused by phonons.